mobie/mobie.github.io/specs/template_dataset.md

 but the layout using `images/` and `tables/` is recommended for consistency with other MoBIE projects and assumed throughout this document.

 The `images` directory contains the xml files describing the image data, see [data specification](#data) for details.
-It may contain additional subdirectories to organise these files; by convention the files for local and remote image sources are separated into `images/local` and `images/remote`.
+It may contain additional subdirectories to organise these files.
+By convention the files for different data formats are often separated into folders named accordingly, e.g. `images/bdv.n5` and `images/bdv.n5.s3`.

 The `tables` directory contains all tabular data assoicated with segmentations or grid views (see [data specification](#data) and [view specification](#view) for details)
 All tables associated with one segmentation or view, must be located in the same subdirectory, which must contain a table `default.tsv` and may contain additional tables.